Installing DataStax Enterprise using GUI or Text mode

 - Latest version of Oracle Java SE Runtime Environment 7, not OpenJDK.
 See Installing the Oracle JRE.

 - RedHat-compatible distributions require EPEL (Extra Packages for Enterprise Linux).
-See Installing EPEL.
+For RHEL 5.x, see Installing EPEL on RHEL OS 5.x.

 - If installing on a 64-bit Oracle Linux distribution, first install the 32-bit versions of glibc libraries.